-- In your IAR Embedded Workbench project, choose Project>CMSIS-Manager. - 2 Click the tab Devices, navigate to and select your device in the tree structure. - 3 Click the tab Packs and select the software pack that you want to install. - 🚸 Install - Click the action button Install to start the installation process.
+- I In your IAR Embedded Workbench project, choose Project>CMSIS-Manager. - 2 Click the tab Devices, navigate to and select your device in the tree structure. - 3 Click the tab Packs and select the software pack that you want to install. - 4 Click the action button Install to start the installation process.

-Focus shifts to the Console view which prints status messages concerning the installation process.
+Focus shifts to the Console view which prints status messages concerning the installation process, until the installation process is complete.